TX Guide

 5. Close out-of-state toll accounts so you are not double-covered

 Disputes need trip dates, plate numbers, and sale/lease paperwork if you no longer owned the car.
+Screenshot your tag account showing active status — clerks respond faster with evidence.

 Registration holds and collections